turingschool/curriculum/source/projects/blogger.markdown

 It's annoying me that we keep going to `http://localhost:3000/` and seeing the Rails starter page.
 Let's make the root show our articles index page.

-First, delete the file `public/index.html`.
+First, delete the file `public/index.html` if you haven't already.
 Files in the public directory will take precedence over routes in our application, so as long as that file exists we can't route the root address anywhere.

 Second, open `config/routes.rb` and right above the other routes add in this one: